marcua/qurk_experiments/README.md

 Some notes and clarifications:

 * Having stepped away from this codebase for two years and then returning to it to write a README on how to use it, it's clear that this work would best be repeated with the help of one of the authors.
 Please contact Adam Marcus if you intend on using this codebase, and he will happily help you get started.
 * Some files may remain in this repository from our SIGMOD 2011 demo of Qurk.
-We've almost entirely sanitized this repository of the demo for the purposes of clarity, but if you see anything and are curious, we can retrieve the remainder of the files for you..
+We've almost entirely sanitized this repository of the demo for the purposes of clarity, but if you see anything and are curious, we can retrieve the remainder of the files for you.

 # Common setup notes